Doctorate: Germany

 The concept of a US-style professional doctorate as an entry-level professional qualification does not exist.
 Professional doctorates obtained in other countries, not requiring a thesis or not being third cycle qualifications under the Bologna process, can only be used postnominally, e.g., "Max Mustermann, MD", and do not allow the use of the title Dr.

-In medicine, "doctoral" dissertations are often written alongside undergraduate study therefore, European Research Council decided in 2010 that such Dr. med. degrees do not meet the international standards of a Ph.D. research degree.
+In medicine, "doctoral" dissertations are often written alongside undergraduate study.
+The European Research Council therefore decided in 2010 that such Dr. med. degrees do not meet the international standards of a Ph.D. research degree.
 The duration of the doctorate depends on the field: a doctorate in medicine may take less than a full-time year to complete; those in other fields, two to six years.

 Over fifty doctoral designations exist, many of them rare or no longer in use.
 As a title, the degree is commonly written in front of the name in abbreviated form, e.g., Dr. rer. nat.
 Max Mustermann or Dr. Max Mustermann, dropping the designation entirely.
 However, leaving out the designation is only allowed when the doctorate degree is not an honorary doctorate, which must be indicated by Dr. h.c. (from Latin honoris causa).
 Although the honorific does not become part of the name, holders can demand that the title appear in official documents.
 The title is not mandatory.
 The honorific is commonly used in formal letters.
 For holders of other titles, only the highest title is mentioned.
 In contrast to English, in which a person's name is preceded by at most one title (except in very ceremonious usage), the formal German mode of address permits several titles in addition to "Herr" or "Frau" (which, unlike "Mr" or "Ms", is not considered a title at all, but an Anrede or "address"), including repetitions in the case of multiple degrees, as in "Frau Prof. Dr. Dr. Schmidt", for a person who would be addressed as "Prof. Schmidt" in English.

 In the German university system it is common to write two doctoral theses, the inaugural thesis (Inauguraldissertation), completing a course of study, and the habilitation thesis (Habilitationsschrift), which opens the road to a professorship.
 Upon completion of the habilitation thesis, a Habilitation is awarded, which is indicated by appending habil. (habilitata/habilitatus) to the doctorate, e.g., Dr. rer. nat. habil.
 Max Mustermann.
 It is considered as an additional academic qualification rather than an academic degree formally.
 It qualifies the owner to teach at German universities (facultas docendi).
 The holder of a Habilitation receives the authorization to teach a certain subject (venia legendi).
 This has been the traditional prerequisite for attaining Privatdozent (PD) and employment as a full university professor.
 With the introduction of Juniorprofessuren—around 2005—as an alternative track towards becoming a professor at universities (with tenure), Habilitation is no longer the only university career track.